LLONSIT-glitch/wonder/README.md

 This means that something is wrong with the ROM's contents.
 Either the base files are incorrect due to a bad ROM, or some of the code is not matching.

 From now on you should be able to build the rom by running `make`.

+#### 6. Make and Build the ROM

+To start the extraction/build process, run the following command:

 # Extracting sprites